scaleworkspace/covid19/README.md

 ## Daily Updates
+### 3-19-2020
+Delivered 50 face shields to Ochsner.
+A product designer reached out about printing a component that allows 4 people to use 1 ventilator, which is now available on our Github page.
+We’re printing a prototype of that component for Ochsner to use tomorrow (3-20-2020).
+We’re also working actively with local partners such as Good Wood NOLA to produce large quantities of face shields for Ochsner and other entities who are in need.

 ### 3-18-2020
 Uploaded files for [Face Shield Frame v2](https://github.com/scaleworkspace/covid19/tree/master/Face%20Shield/FaceShieldV2.1), which includes .stl, .step, .dxf, and renderings.
 There is also ReadMe instructions for the files.